apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/actor_building.md

 const title = await page.evaluate(() => $('title').text());
 ```

-**Q: What is the default concurrency the SDK uses?
+**Q: What is the default concurrency Crawlee uses?
 Why this number?**

 **A:** The default value for `maxConcurrency` is set to **1000**, which allows the crawler to scale up automatically to this threshold.
-Concurrency in the SDK is managed by the `AutoscaledPool`, which uses snapshots of the environment the actor is running in to see if it can launch more tasks than are already running (AKA **scale up**).
+Concurrency in Crawlee is managed by the [`AutoscaledPool`](https://crawlee.dev/api/core/class/AutoscaledPool), which uses snapshots of the environment the actor is running in to see if it can launch more tasks than are already running (AKA **scale up**).

 **Q: What is the difference between the RequestList and the RequestQueue?**